pedronachtigall/ToxCodAn-Genome/Guide/README.md

 ### Custom toxin database

-If you and your research group have been extensively working within the venomous taxa of the species being analyzed and have a well-curated set of toxin CDSs available in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, it can be used as the toxin database or integrate some of the available toxin databases.
+If you and your research group have been extensively working within the venomous taxa of the species being analyzed and have a well-curated set of toxin CDSs available in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, it can be used as the main toxin database or it can be integrate to some of the pre-built toxin databases.

 If using a custom toxin database as the only toxin database, just set the path to the custom database file with the parameter ```-d```.
 In this case, ensure you have the toxin family annotated in the header of each toxin CDS after an ```_``` ("underscore") symbol (e.g., ```>Sequence1_TOXIN```).
  - ***Tip:*** If your database only contains one toxin family, it can be easily done with [Perl](https://www.perl.org/):